Great Migration of Canada

-The Great Migration of Canada (also known as the Great Migration from Britain or the second wave of immigration to Canada) was a period of high immigration to Canada from 1815 to 1850, which involved over 800,000 immigrants, mainly of British and Irish origin.
+The Great Migration of Canada (also known as the Great Migration from Britain or the first wave of immigration to Canada) was a period of high immigration to Canada from 1815 to 1850, which involved over 800,000 immigrants, mainly of British and Irish origin.
 Though Europe was becoming richer through the Industrial Revolution, population growth made the relative number of jobs low, forcing many to look to the New World for economic success, especially Canada and the United States.

 Background

 In the late-18th and early-19th century, there occurred a transition in parts of Great Britain's previously manual-labor-based economy towards machine-based manufacturing.
 It started with the mechanization of the textile industries, the development of iron-making techniques, and the increased use of refined coal.

 It was at the same time met with a rapid population explosion.
 A slow rise in quality of living standards throughout the past 200 years allowed more children to survive and made childbearing more economic.
 Jobs that were previously done by poor peasants could now be done even cheaper by machinery, and this led to the loss of many jobs.
 The combined effects made it difficult for some to find jobs, leading them to look to the colonies in the Americas for work.